Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Proposed Methodology

 \subsection{KGE Homogenization}

-According to the universal approximation theorem \citep{hornik1989multilayer}, an MLP with sigmoid activation and at least one hidden layer of arbitrary length can approximate any well behaved function.
-Using this as a guiding principal, we propose a method for learning homogenized $\mathbb{R}^{d^{LM}}$ vectors from $\mathbb{R}^{d^{KGE}}$ ones, where $d^{LM} = 768$ and $d^{KGE} = 50$.
+According to the universal approximation theorem \cite{hornik1989multilayer}, an MLP with sigmoid activation and at least one hidden layer of arbitrary length can approximate any well-behaved function.
+Using this as a guiding principle, we propose a method for learning homogenized $\mathbb{R}^{d^{LM}}$ vectors from $\mathbb{R}^{d^{KGE}}$ ones, where $d^{LM} = 768$ and $d^{KGE} = 50$.

 The FFNN used to homogenize the KGE consisted of only \textit{one hidden layer}.
 Inputs to the network were first subjected to a \textit{dropout} regularization, with a probability of $0.25$, following which they passed through the hidden layer ($d^{hidden} = 300$).
 Outputs from the hidden layer were processed via a \textit{layer normalization} and \textbf{TanH} activation.
 A final linear transformation was applied to the outputs to produce a $\mathbb{R}^{d^{LM}}$ vector.
-We chose TanH for the hidden layer activation because it restricts values between $[-1,1]$, a characteristic observed in the elements of transformers embeddings in general.
 The network was trained with a batch size of $256$ for $30$ epochs and optimized using Adam with an L2 penalty of $0.001$.
-Our objective function was to minimize the \textbf{MSE} loss between the FFNN output and the \textit{average of the entity subword embeddings}, obtained from the transformers.
+The network minimizes the \textbf{MSE} loss between the FFNN output and the \textit{average of the entity subword embeddings}, obtained from the model vocabulary.
 Consider the entity \textit{cysteine}.
 When tokenized using BERT, it generates the subwords, [\textit{`cy', `\#\#stein', `\#\#e'}].
-An average of these token embeddings, obtained using BERT's vocabulary lookup table, represents the \textit{target} output for the entity.
+An average of these vocabulary embeddings represents the \textit{target} output for the entity.

-Creating an optimal neural network for a given problem requires some \textit{craftwork}.
-We experimented with several configurations including using alternate activations (Sigmoid, ReLU), varying layer counts, etc. However, we found that the above settings yielded the best test loss on the desired entity embeddings.
-We selected 10k samples from the pre-trained KGE to train our projection network.
+After exploring various training strategies, we found that the above settings yielded the best test loss on the desired entity embeddings.
+We selected 10K samples from the pre-trained KGE, which had no overlap with the COVID-QA (1,452) and PubMedQA (2,078) dataset entities, to train our projection network.
 Once the network is trained, the final linear transformation stands as the homogenized embeddings for our KGEs.
+The overall process is described in Figure \ref{fig:homogenization_diagram}.